Nycto/Round-Eights/README.md

 # Requirements

 Round Eights requires version 5.3.1 or later of PHP.
-There are a few components that require specific PHP extensions.
-The dependencies are usually obvious, but if something is missing an exception will be raised that lets you know exactly what you are missing.
+There are a few components that require specific PHP extensions, but the dependencies are usually obvious.
+If something is missing, an exception will be raised that lets you know exactly what you need.